So you’re thinking of selling your first home and buying your second. Where on earth do you start?

 What Can Go Wrong

 Less negotiating power.
 Sellers are usually not especially keen on offers subject to house sale because of the uncertainty that comes with them.
 If you have any kind of competition from cash buyers* you may be out of the running, unless your offer is considerably higher to compensate for the unknowns.

-Cash-out clauses.
-If you get lucky and have an offer accepted subject to house sale there is a 99% chance of the seller insisting on a cash-out clause.
-In layman’s terms, a cash-out clause means that if another buyer puts an offer forward you will be given a short period of time (usually three to five working days) to declare your agreement unconditional or your agreement will cancel and the other buyer gets the house.
+Escape clauses.
+If you get lucky and have an offer accepted subject to a house sale there is a 99% chance of the seller insisting on a escape clause.
+In layman’s terms, a escape clause means that if another buyer puts an offer forward you will be given a short period of time (usually three to five working days) to declare your agreement unconditional or your agreement will cancel and the other buyer gets the house.

 Obviously, if another buyer tries to cash you out and you haven’t sold your house, this will be a problem for you.